TomerFi/my_home_assistant_configuration/README.md

 - [**sensor/shabbat_times**](config/custom_components/sensor/shabbat_times.py) made by myself, you can have a look [here](https://community.home-assistant.io/t/get-shabbat-times-from-hebcal-api-custom-sensor/32429) and get the instructions for using it [here](https://github.com/TomerFi/home-assistant-custom-components#shabbat-times-custom-sensor).
 - [**media_player/broadlink**](config/custom_components/media_player/broadlink.py) as instructed in [this post](https://community.home-assistant.io/t/broadlink-ir-media-player-for-old-dump-tvs/27706).
 The files in the [*config/ir_codes*](config/ir_codes) folder are related to this component.
 - [**israel_rails**](config/custom_components/israel_rails.py).
 For Israel's railway information based on pickeld's [repository](https://github.com/pickeld/hassio_IsraelRails).
+- [**switch/switcher_heater**](config/custom_components/switch/switcher_heater.py). made by myself, you can have a look [here](https://community.home-assistant.io/t/switcher-v2-boiler-support-in-home-assistant/44318) and get the instructions for using it [here](https://github.com/TomerFi/home-assistant-custom-components#switcher-v2-bolier).

 #### Python Scripts
  - [**service_call_loop.py**](config/python_scripts/service_call_loop.py) a simple python script I made for performing the same service call multiple times.